Borrowing working capital through traditional channels means clearing a number of hurdles. One of the largest often involves collateral.

 In scenarios like these, the borrower faces the risk of losing their family home if they were to default on their loan.
 Fortunately, there are alternatives to secured loans that allow small business owners to obtain the funds they need without putting personal assets on the line.

-From working capital loans to merchant cash advances, direct lenders provide their own funding, allowing them to save both time and money.
+From working capital loans to merchant cash advances, alternative lenders provide solutions to save both time and money.
 They can then pass these savings on to the borrower.